Edderic/edderic.github.io/_posts/2015-07-19-comparison-of-development-speed-across-several-projects.markdown

 Just for reference, members of the Lingraphica Product Development team aimed for a maximum of half-a-day for 1-pointer stories and a maximum of a full day for 2-pointer stories.
 For more complex stories, they're usually broken down into simpler stories.
-I would like to see whether or not time goals of the estimates are being met.
-If not, I would like to examine the stories that took longer than estimated.
+I would like to examine the stories that took longer than estimated.
+Below I list the stories that took longer than expected so that we as a team could, in the future, analyze what we could improve upon, so that we could give better estimates.

 ## Product Development